jpalbert/kiosk-mode/README.md

   <summary><b>Installation and tracking with HACS</b></summary>
 <br>

-* In the "Frontend" section of [HACS](https://github.com/hacs/integration) hit the plus icon in the bottom right
+* In the "Frontend" section of [HACS](https://github.com/hacs/integration) hit the 3 dots menu icon in the top right and then "Custom repositories"
-* Search for `Kiosk Mode` and install it
+* Type "https://github.com/jpalbert/kiosk-mode" in Repository, select "Lovelace" under Category and click ADD
+* A new repository named "Kiosk Mode" will appear, click on it and then hit the Download button on the bottom right
 * If using YAML mode or if HACS doesn't automatically add it you'll need to add the resource below

 YAML mode users will add it to their [configuration.yaml](https://www.home-assistant.io/lovelace/dashboards-and-views/#adding-more-dashboards-with-yaml) file.